Key QCA Principles

 1. Seek to understand and meet shareholder expectations

 The Company maintains a dedicated email address which investors can use to contact the Company which is prominently displayed on its website together with the Company’s address and phone number.
-The Company holds an annual general meeting (“AGM”) to which all members are invited and during the AGM, time is set aside specifically to allow questions from attending members to any board member.
+The Company holds an Annual General Meeting (“AGM”) to which all members are invited and during the AGM, time is set aside specifically to allow questions from attending members to any Board member.
 As the Company is too small to have a dedicated investor relations department, the CEO is responsible for reviewing all communications received from members and determining the most appropriate response.
-In addition to these passive measures, the CEO typically engages with members through a roadshow once or twice each year and the Company subscribes to the InvestorMeetCompany online investor relations platform.
+In addition the Company utilises an online investor relations platform to provide business updates as and when needed, but at least two to three times per year.
+Additional Investor Relations platforms are being explored to enhance the Company’s communications with shareholders.

 1. Take into account wider stakeholder and social responsibilities and their implications for long-term success